-To help manage promotion approvals, both administrators and application owners can now hide promotion approvals that are in a canceled, promoted, or rejected status that display on the Promotion Approvals page when the Visible filter is used, which is enabled by default.
+To help manage promotion approvals, both administrators and application owners can now hide promotion approvals that are in a canceled, promoted, or rejected status that display on the Promotion Approvals page.
+The Visible filter is is enabled by default.

 Approval expressions drag and drop enhancement